nikamurao/face_mask_compliance/README.md

 The ResNet model was then optimized for the number of layers to unfreeze and the learning rate.

 - INSERT PERFORMANCE.

+Looking at the predictions for each class, it is important to highlight the following:
+1) Model achieved top performance on identifying subjects without masks
+- F1 score of 0.99
+- Out of the subjects who are not wearing masks, the model misses to identify only 2% of the group.
+Keeping this number to a minimum is crucial from a practical standpoint as these are the individuals who need to be prompted to comply with the protocols.
+2) The lowest predictive performance on a class still surpassed our benchmark, achieving a 95% recall
+- The error mainly comes from misclassifying the 5% of subjects with properly worn masks as not having worn them properly.
+If implemented, making this type of mistake is more ‘forgivable’ as it leans towards a more cautious reaction.

 ## Conclusion
 Transfer learning has been key to unlocking superior model performance.
 Using the ResNet50 architecture, we were able to achieve a 97% accuracy rate on the test set, demonstrating the potential of using computer vision to enforce stricter compliance to face mask regulations.